12 Things to Do in New York in October

 Autumn in Central Park| ©Marie-Lan Nguyen

-If you're also travelling to New York with children, Central Park usually offers different tours at this time of year that are ideal for a family day out, such as the turtle tour, where you'll visit a pond that houses five types of turtles.
-What's more, you only pay a symbolic price of 4.50 euros per family (which includes two adults and two children), and it's well worth it!
+If you're travelling to New York with children, Central Park usually offers different tours at this time of year that are ideal for a family day out, such as the turtle tour, where you'll visit a pond that is home to five different species of turtle.
+What's more, you only pay a symbolic price of €4.50 per family (which includes two adults and two children).
+It's well worth it!

 Rent a bike in Central Park